canata09/E-Commerce-Woo-Plugin-WordPress/README.md

 Getting started with the XYZ Plugin is a breeze:

-1. **From the WooCommerce Plugin's Settings -> Accounts and Privacy Menu:** Members are enabled to create a new account.
+1. **From the WooCommerce Plugin's Tools -> Import - WooCommerce products (CSV):** There is a many Sample Shop Documents in ( WooCommerce - Plugins - Sample-data ) folder.
-2. **From the WooCommerce Plugin's Settings -> Accounts and Privacy Menu:** Members are enabled to create a new account.
+2. **From the WooCommerce Plugin's Pages -> Visit Shop Page:** Görünüm & Menüler Shop - Shop Page.
 3. **From the WooCommerce Plugin's Settings -> Accounts and Privacy Menu:** Members are enabled to create a new account.

 ## Installation